Ian Crosswhite

 Ian Clyde Steel Crosswhite (born 23 November 1982) is an Australian former professional basketball player.
 He played college basketball for the Oregon Ducks in the United States before playing eight seasons in the Australian National Basketball League (NBL) between 2005 and 2013.

 Early life

 Crosswhite was born in Melbourne, Victoria.
 He grew up in New South Wales and played for the state's Under 16, Under 18 and Under 20 teams.
 In 2001, he captained the New South Wales squad to the silver medal at the Under 20 national championships and was later named the Junior Player of the Year by Basketball Australia.

 In 2000 and 2001, Crosswhite attended the Australian Institute of Sport (AIS) and Lake Ginninderra College in Canberra.
-He played for the AIS in the South East Australian Basketball League (SEABL) both years, averaging 15 points and eight rebounds per game.
+He played for the AIS men's team in the South East Australian Basketball League (SEABL) both years, averaging 15 points and eight rebounds per game.
 In 2000, he led Lake Ginninderra to the national schools championship.